 Not Correct: I bought two Macintoshes.

-In other words, Apple wants you to say you have “two iPad 2 tablets.”
+In other words, Apple has always said it wants you to say things like “I have two iPad Pro devices.”

-Logically, I don’t think adding a number to the name makes a difference in the way you’d handle it.
-The number is part of the official name, so if we’d write that we have two Blackberrys and two iPads, then we should write that we have two iPad 2s.
+On the other hand, I don’t think adding a number to the name should make a difference in the way you’d handle it.
+The number is part of the official name, so if in common, non-trademark hewing language, we’d write that we have two Blackberrys, two iPads, and two 727s, then we should be able to write that we have two iPhone 6s.